loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-talks.md

 Mark emphasized the inseparable link between AI and APIs, stating:

 >[!QUOTE]
->"You muse manage APIs your organisation consume, not only those you provide"
+>You muse manage APIs your organisation consume, not only those you provide

 AI tools, especially those leveraging large language models, rely heavily on APIs for training data, integration, and delivery.
 [According to Gartner](https://www.gartner.com/en/newsroom/press-releases/2024-03-20-gartner-predicts-more-than-30-percent-of-the-increase-in-demand-for-apis-will-come-from-ai-and-tools-using-llms-by-2026), over **30% of the increased demand for APIs** by 2026 will stem from AI and related technologies.